Tom Melhuish 6 min read

 Once you have hand-signed this document, you must retain a copy for your records and return it to your broker or supplier as quickly as possible to ensure the contract remains valid.

-This is because business energy prices constantly change, and the contract may become invalid if there is a significant price change.
+This is because business electricity prices and commercial gas rates constantly change, and the contract may become invalid if there is a significant price change.

 You can scan a copy of this contract and email it back to your supplier or broker to ensure you don’t miss out on the agreed-upon prices.
 We recommend not sending it by post because it may take too long.